 For any other questions please contact FAU Student Health Services (SHS): https://www.fau.edu/shs/about/contact-us/

 3. Access Your Insurance Card / Proof of Insurance (FAU Student Health Insurance Plan)

 - To access your ID card (after insurance enrollment is processed), visit: https://www.insuranceforstudents.com/home/fau

 - Click on section "International Student & International Graduate Assistants."

 - From there, you will be able to find the link for "Get Your ID Card."

 - You will need to then create your account with UHCSR - UnitedHealthCare.
 Click the option to "Create Account."
 Enter your name as it appears on your form I-20 and be sure to enter your Z number correctly - include the Z in front without any spaces.
 Example: Z23000000.

-If you have any additional questions in regards to your health insurance plan please contact Insurance for Students (IFS) directly.
+If you have any additional questions in regard to your health insurance plan, please contact Insurance for Students (IFS) directly.